 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of nitroglycerin tablets:

 Store nitroglycerin tablets in the original glass container, tightly closed, at or below 77 degrees F (25 degrees C).
 Protect from heat, moisture, and light.
 Do not store in bathroom.
 Keep nitroglycerin tablets out of the reach of children and away from pets.

 - If you have any questions about nitroglycerin tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Nitroglycerin tablets is to be used only by the patient for whom it is prescribed.
+- Nitroglycerin tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.